-The Office of Population Affairs observes designated days, weeks, and months, each connected to a family planning or related preventive health theme or topic.
-Through these observances, OPA promotes awareness of reproductive health issues and family planning practices.
+The Office of Population Affairs observes designated days, weeks, and months, each connected to a reproductive health, adolescent health, or related preventive health theme or topic.
+Through these observances, OPA promotes awareness of reproductive and adolescent health issues and family planning practices.

 Endometriosis is especially common among women in their 30s and 40s.
 This often undiagnosed condition may make it harder to become pregnant.

 HPV, or human papillomavirus, is the most common STD, and responsible for virtually all cases of cervical cancer.
 Though the association between cervical cancer and HPV is irrefutable, HPV can also cause several other types of cancer, including anal, oral, vaginal, vulvar, and penile cancers.
 The HPV vaccine protects against the types of HPV that most often cause cervical, vaginal, and vulvar cancers.

 Women and girls still face unique challenges in preventing HIV.
 Approximately 180,000 sexually active U.S. women of reproductive age are potential candidates for PrEP, but awareness and uptake of PrEP among women at risk for HIV has been limited.
 OPA’s new guide can help Title X-funded family planning service sites make evidence-informed decisions about their role in assuring access to PrEP services in their communities.

 As many as 26 percent of the American Indian and Alaska Native people living with HIV infection do not know they have it.
 Learn more from the Indian Health Service HIV/AIDS program and get involved with HIV/AIDS prevention.Find out about HIV prevention and treatment.

 Heart disease is the leading cause of death for American women and men.
 During American Hearth Month, learn about heart healthy lifestyles.

 Unhealthy relationships can start early and last a lifetime.
 It is important to understand and recognize the signs of teen dating violence.